Innovation with purpose

 After hydrogen is stored, it must be transformed into flight-ready energy.
 That’s where our fuel cell technology comes in.

 Fuel cells convert hydrogen and oxygen into electricity, cleanly and quietly, with only water as the byproduct.
-But doing this at scale, for nine days straight, demands materials that are ultra-efficient, heat-resistant, and extremely durable.
+We need ultra-efficient, heat-resistant, and extremely durable materials to achieve the fuel cell system efficiency.

-Syensqo supports this mission through a portfolio of high-performance materials developed within our Green Hydrogen Platform.
-Key enablers include:
+Syensqo supports this mission through a portfolio of high-performance materials, including:

 Explore the science: Hydrogen Fuel Cells